kurtandreassen/ai-case-study/readme.md

 [* Why are these technologies appropriate for your solution?]: #

 It is recommended that Intapp ensure that it's products and AI technology protects its client confidential data.
 Law Firm and professional services organizations must be confident that information is secure externally and from its competitors utilizing Intapp's systems.
+Additionally, remaining cutting edget with it's core products and new technology thorugh acquisition of specialized companies as as the recently announced acuisition of AI software company delphai.
+(Intapp, 2024)